Ebrahim Raisi

-Raisi has served in several positions in Iran's judicial system, such as Deputy Chief Justice (2004–2014), Attorney General (2014–2016), and Chief Justice (2019–2021).
-He was also Prosecutor and Deputy Prosecutor of Tehran in the 1980s and 1990s.
+Ebrahim Raisolsadati (14 December 1960 – 19 May 2024), better known as Ebrahim Raisi, was an Iranian politician who served as the eighth president of Iran from 2021 until his death in a helicopter crash in 2024.
+He was a Twelver Shia Muslim jurist and part of the Principlist group.

+Raisi was the son-in-law of Mashhad Friday prayer leader and Grand Imam of Imam Reza shrine, Ahmad Alamolhoda.
+He began his clerical studies at age 15.
+In the aftermath of the 1979 Iranian Revolution, Raisi served in several positions in Iran's judicial system, including as Prosecutor of Karaj, Prosecutor of Hamadan and Deputy Prosecutor and Prosecutor of Tehran.
+Raisi was part of the Tehran branch of what has been called the "1988 Iran death commission".
+Under the direction of Grand Ayatollah Khomeini, thousands of Iranian political prisoners were executed by these commissions, and as a result of his involvement, Raisi earned himself the nickname: "Butcher of Tehran" and was accused by United Nations special rapporteurs and other organizations of crimes against humanity.
+He was Deputy Chief Justice (2004–2014), Attorney General (2014–2016), and Chief Justice (2019–2021).
+Raisi was elected to the Assembly of Experts from South Khorasan Province, for the first time in the 2006 election.
 He was Custodian and Chairman of Astan Quds Razavi, a bonyad, from 2016 until 2019.
-He is a member of Assembly of Experts from South Khorasan Province, being elected for the first time in the 2006 election.
-He is the son-in-law of Mashhad Friday prayer leader and Grand Imam of Imam Reza shrine, Ahmad Alamolhoda.

-Raisi ran for president in 2017 as the candidate of the conservative Popular Front of Islamic Revolution Forces, losing to moderate incumbent President Hassan Rouhani, 57% to 38.3%.
-He was one of the four people on the prosecution committee, which was responsible for the execution of thousands of political prisoners in Iran in 1988 and is hence labeled the "death committee".
-He is sanctioned by the U.S. Office of Foreign Assets Control in accordance with Executive Order 13876.
-He is accused of crimes against humanity by international human rights organizations and United Nations special rapporteurs.

-Raisi successfully ran for president a second time in 2021 with 62.9% of the votes, succeeding Hassan Rouhani.
-According to many observers, the 2021 Iranian presidential election was rigged in favour of Raisi, who is considered an ally of Ali Khamenei.
-Raisi is often seen as a frontrunner to succeed Khamenei as Supreme Leader.
-Considered a hardliner in Iranian politics, Raisi's presidency has seen deadlock in negotiations with the U.S. over the Joint Comprehensive Plan of Action (JCPOA) and large-scale protests throughout the country in late 2022, triggered by the death of Mahsa Amini on 16 September.
+Raisi ran for president in 2017 as the candidate of the conservative Popular Front of Islamic Revolution Forces, losing to the moderate incumbent president Hassan Rouhani, 57% to 38%.
+Raisi successfully ran for president a second time in 2021 with 63% of the votes, succeeding Rouhani.
+Considered a hardliner in Iranian politics, Raisi's presidency saw deadlock in negotiations with the U.S. over the Joint Comprehensive Plan of Action (JCPOA) and large-scale protests throughout the country in late 2022, triggered by the death of Mahsa Amini on 16 September.
+During Raisi's term, Iran intensified uranium enrichment, hindered international inspections, joined SCO and BRICS, and supported Russia in its invasion of Ukraine.
+Iran also launched several missile and drone attacks on Israel during the Gaza war and continued arming proxy groups like Hezbollah and the Houthi movement.

-Early life
+Early life and education

 Ebrahim Raisi was born on 14 December 1960 to a clerical family in the Noghan district of Mashhad.
 His father, Seyed Haji, died when he was 5.

-Ancestry

-Ancestrally, Raisi is among Husayn ibn Ali (Hussaini) Sayyids, and he is connected to Ali ibn Husayn Zayn al-Abidin Sayyids.

-Academic education

-Raisi passed his primary-education in "Javadiyeh school"; then started studying in the Hawza (Islamic seminary).
-In 1975, he went to "Ayatollah Boroujerdi School" in order to continue his education in Qom Seminary.
-He has claimed to have received a doctorate degree in Private law from Motahari University; however, this has been disputed.
+Raisi passed his primary education in "Javadiyeh school"; and then started studying in the Hawza (Islamic seminary).
+In 1975, he went to "Ayatollah Boroujerdi School" to continue his education in Qom Seminary.
+He has claimed to have received a doctorate degree in private law from Motahari University; however, this has been disputed.